-- 1.4.4.01 ASA supports exempting refined vegetable oil from any domestic or international labeling requirement based on allergenicity or hypersensitivity. - 1.4.4.02 ASA supports front of package labeling on processed foods indicating the level of saturated fat content on a per serving basis. - 1.4.4.03 ASA opposes local, state and federal laws, tariffs and regulations that discriminate against the use of soy oil or protein in foods. - 1.4.4.04 ASA supports the increased use of soy protein in foods and beverages, including foods used in federal nutrition programs and opposes the protein restrictions for school lunches. - 1.4.4.05 ASA supports the reimbursable option for fortified soymilk in the federal school lunch and breakfast programs without the requirement of a doctor's note. - 1.4.4.06 Any qualitative definitions of food such as wholesome or nutritious should be based on the food's actual composition without regard to geographical origin, growing practices, or type of crop (e.g. local foods, biotech traits, corn sugar, organic, etc). - 1.4.4.07 Commercialization of high oleic soybeans provides U.S. soybean farmers and the soybean industry the opportunity to regain a significant portion of the 4 billion pounds of edible soybean oil use lost as a result of trans fat labeling, and offers expanded use of soybean oil in industrial applications.
-ASA supports regulatory review, timely approvals and the rapid market adoption of this new technology. - 1.4.4.08 ASA supports the manufacturing and sale of soyfoods, including soymilk, as food products that are recognized and accepted by consumers.
-ASA opposes efforts to restrict the labeling and marketing of soymilk which satisfies a growing demand from consumers.
-(2017)
+- A-101.
+ASA supports exempting refined vegetable oil from any domestic or international labeling requirement based on allergenicity or hypersensitivity. - A-102.
+ASA supports front of package labeling on processed foods indicating the level of saturated fat content on a per serving basis. - A-103.
+ASA opposes local, state and federal laws, tariffs and regulations that discriminate against the use of soy oil or protein in foods.

+- A-104.
+ASA supports the increased use of soy protein in foods and beverages, including foods used in federal nutrition programs, and opposes the protein restrictions for school lunches. - A-105.
+ASA supports the reimbursable option for fortified soymilk in the federal school lunch and breakfast programs without the requirement of a doctor's note. - A-106.
+Any qualitative definitions of food such as wholesome or nutritious should be based on the food's actual composition without regard to geographical origin, growing practices, or type of crop (e.g. local foods, biotech traits, corn sugar, organic, etc.). - A-107.
+ASA supports commercialization of high oleic soybeans to provide U.S. soybean farmers and the soybean industry the opportunity to regain a significant portion of the 4 billion pounds of edible soybean oil use lost as a result of trans-fat labeling, and to offer expanded use of soybean oil in industrial applications.
+(2018)